For easy printing, download the Critical Infrastructure and Supply Chain Constraints Issue Brief.

 On June 6, 2022, President Biden authorized the use of the DPA to accelerate the domestic production of clean energy technologies.
 Specifically, the President authorized DOE to use the DPA to “rapidly expand American manufacturing of five critical clean energy technologies: photovoltaic modules and module components for solar panels; building insulation; heat pumps; equipment for making and using clean electricity generated fuels, including electrolyzers, fuel cells, and related platinum group metals; and critical power grid infrastructure, such as transformers.”
 President Biden also authorized a “24-month bridge” temporarily freezing tariffs on solar panel imports from southeast Asian countries to meet U.S. electricity generation needs while domestic manufacturing ramps up.
 In September 2022, DOE issued a Request for Information seeking stakeholders’ input on how it should use its authority under Title III of the DPA to address supply chain issues.
 APPA filed comments urging a focus on providing support to increase labor and material acquisition.

 APPA is pursuing every avenue to help increase the supply of distribution transformers.
 In May 2022, APPA and NRECA asked DOE Secretary Jennifer Granholm to temporarily waive the energy conservation standard for distribution transformers.
 APPA and NRECA believe that this could help manufacturers increase production.
 Unfortunately, DOE denied this request.
 In October 2022, APPA and NRECA also urged DOE to prioritize funding it received in the Inflation Reduction Act for DPA-related activities, to be directed specifically toward distribution transformers.
-DOE has not yet formally responded.
+DOE responded to the letter in June 2023 restating its assessment of the causes of the supply chain constraint and the need for Congress to appropriate money for it to address the issue under the DPA.